fennel-ai/client/docs/pages/api-reference/client/query-offline.md

 In such cases, input data can be written to S3 and the location of the file is sent as `input_s3` via `S3.bucket()` function of [S3](/api-reference/connectors/s3) connector.

-This parameter makes sense only when `format` isn't "pandas".

 When using this option, please ensure that Fennel's data connector IAM role has the ability to execute read & list operations on this bucket -